 Snowden Stable Strikes In Eagle Farm Win

-The Snowden training partnership will be regular visitors to Brisbane chasing QTIS bonus money after their colt scored at Eagle Farm.
+The Snowden training partnership will be regular visitors to Brisbane chasing QTIS bonus money after their colt Strike scored at Eagle Farm.

 Sydney-based Peter and are regular visitors to Brisbane with their two-year-olds but usually later in the season.